Skip to content

 Today, Claire’s approach to design is driven by the conviction that sustainability and equity are critical when creating good, lasting architecture.
 She holds a Bachelor of Architectural Studies from the University of Waterloo and a Master of Architecture from the University of Toronto.

-As a student, Claire spent several of her co-op terms at KPMB, working on Ponderosa Commons (student housing for the University of British Columbia), the Ronald O. Perelman Center for Political Science and Economics at the University of Pennsylvania, and the competition scheme for the multiple-award-winning Center for Computing & Data Sciences at Boston University.
+As a student, Claire spent several of her co-op terms at KPMB, working on the Ponderosa Commons student housing development for the University of British Columbia, the Ronald O. Perelman Center for Political Science and Economics at the University of Pennsylvania, and the competition scheme for the multiple-award-winning Duan Family Center for Computing & Data Sciences at Boston University.

 Since re-joining the firm in 2021, she has contributed to a variety of projects, including Robertson Hall at Princeton University and a residential tower at Brookfield Place.
-Currently, she is the project architect on the renovation and expansion of a large office tower in Calgary, and part of the team working on the expansion and modernization of Calgary’s Arts Commons, the largest performing arts centre in Western Canada.
+Currently, she is the project architect for the Suncor Energy Centre Redevelopment in Calgary, and part of the team working on the expansion and modernization of Calgary’s Werklund Centre (formerly Arts Commons), the largest performing arts centre in Western Canada.

-In addition to project work, she is pursuing a Rick Hansen Foundation Accessibility Certification (RHFAC) and is looking forward to using the knowledge she gains to design more inclusive spaces that meet the broad and diverse needs of people with disabilities.
+Claire holds a Rick Hansen Foundation Accessibility Certification (RHFAC) and uses the knowledge to design inclusive spaces that meet the broad and diverse needs of people with disabilities.

 “To create architecture that will last, sustainability, equity and quality must be the foundation for everything we build.”